vicpenap/VPPImageCaching/README.md

  When you receive low memory warnings, just call flushCache.
 It will drop all downloaded images.

+ You can find the library source code in VPPImageCaching/Libraries/VPPImageCaching.

  This library depends on the included SynthesizeSingleton library, made by Matt Gallagher.